Obama gives backing to Ukraine's new president

 Ukraine said on Wednesday as many as 300 fighters had been killed in the past 24 hours of fighting, although the rebels denied they had suffered such heavy losses.

-Obama flies on from Poland to Brussels for a meeting of leaders of the world's biggest industrialised economies - minus Putin, who was excluded over Ukraine.
+Obama flies on from Poland to Brussels for a meeting of leaders of the world's biggest industrialised economies - minus Russia's President Vladimir Putin, excluded over Ukraine.
 Obama said he would urge those leaders to also stand shoulder to shoulder with Ukraine in the face of Russian intervention.

 Poroshenko takes over a country whose troubles far go beyond the violence in the east.
 Russia is threatening to switch off Ukraine's gas supplies for non-payments of debts, and Kiev must conduct painful economic reforms as a condition for billions of dollars in urgently-needed Western aid.